noi-techpark/davinci-innovation-scoreboard-api/README.md

 docker-compose exec java /bin/sh -c "mvn clean test"
 ```

-### Starting the application in IntelliJ or any other IDE for local development
+### Running the application in IntelliJ or any other IDE for local development

+If you want to run the application from an IDE and don't use the Docker container for it, then you still have the possibility to start all dependencies using Docker.

 1. Startup external dependencies